eBay/tsv-utils/README.md

 $ tsv-uniq -f 2,3 data.tsv
 ```

+`tsv-uniq` operates on the entire line when no fields are specified.
+This is a useful alternative to the traditional `sort -u` or `sort | uniq` paradigms for identifying unique lines in unsorted files, as it is often quite a bit faster.

 As with `tsv-join`, this uses an in-memory lookup table to record unique entries.
 This ultimately limits the data sizes that can be processed.
 The author has found that datasets with up to about 10 million unique entries work fine, but performance degrades after that.

 ### tsv-select